agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250925.md

 		- Will have separate uncertainty calculation after for the signal to noise regression
 	- Adding a cell to calculate uncertainty based on regressions
 - When comparing the manufacturer and regression based uncertainty, the regression based one is plenty reasonable and often seems to be better - will use that for all of them
+# calibrate_cleandata.py
+- Modifying this script to apply what I learned through evaluate_offset.py